mmenozzi/wd_tv_live_scraper/README.md

 	wd_tv_live_scraper tvdb --help

-You need to have all your episodes of a given TV Show store in a directory (`directory` argument).
+You need to have all your episodes of a given TV Show stored in a `directory`.
 When the command starts it asks for searching a TV Show, enter the title (or part of it) and select from the list.
 After that the command starts retrieving meta-data for video files found in `directory` that didn't have related meta-data `.xml` file.
 Use `language` option to get meta-data in the given language.